BenFro21/Cocktail-App/README.md

   A cocktail recipe app that users can sign in and make cocktail recipes.
 You will be able to see all the cocktail recipes if you are a user or not but only users will be able to create new recipes.

 # MVP
--A website that will have full CRUD to make new users and new drink recipes.
+* A website that will have full CRUD to make new users and new drink recipes.
--The users will be able to make new cocktails to add to the master list of cocktails -A full list of the the cocktails will be displayed for anyone to see, user or not -Users will have the ability to favorite drink recipes -Drinks will have a comments/ review section on them.
+* The users will be able to make new cocktails to add to the master list of cocktails

+* A full list of the the cocktails will be displayed for anyone to see, user or not

+* Users will have the ability to favorite drink recipes

+* Drinks will have a comments/ review section on them.

--I plan on using EJS for a header and footer/ different views
+* I plan on using EJS for a header and footer/ different views

 # Stretch Goals

--Bring in a 3rd party drink api
+* Bring in a 3rd party drink api

--add the ability to add pictures using Multer
+* add the ability to add pictures using Multer

--Use a framework like bootstrap and have portfolio quality styling.
+* Use a framework like bootstrap and have portfolio quality styling.

 # Front-end
 I plan on using EJS for the front end.

 # List of Mongoose models and their properties
-Cocktail Schema:{
+* Cocktail Schema:{
-title: { type: String, required true}
+  * title: { type: String, required true}
-ingredients: [String],
+* ingredients: [String],
-How to make the drink: String,
+* How to make the drink: String,
-comments: [comment Schema]
+* comments: [comment Schema]
-image: String?
+* image: String?

 Comment Schema:{
-content: String,
+  * content: String,
-rating: type: number, min, max, default
+* rating: type: number, min, max, default
-favorite: Boolian
+* favorite: Boolian

 User Schema:{
-Name: String
+  * Name: String
-email: string
+* email: string
-Created cocktails: [string]
+* Created cocktails: [string]

-favorite cocktails: [string]
+* avorite cocktails: [string]

 # List of Routes
 Cocktails routes: